vsg24/EasyDateTime/README.md

 #Requirements

 * **PHP >= 5.4**.
-* Being based on jDateTimePlus, this package has a dependency on jDateTimePlus 1.0.0+
+* Being based on <a href="https://github.com/VSG24/jDateTimePlus/">jDateTimePlus</a>, this package has a dependency on jDateTimePlus 1.0.0+

 #Installation